mdonabella/mdonabella.github.io/_pages/talks.md

 ## Publications
 “Wearable Tech & the Casualization of Biometric Surveillance in Wellness Culture,” *Pulse: The Journal of Science and Culture* (in press)

-“Beckett & the Impossibility of Mastery: An Analysis of Agency and Control in Samuel Beckett’s Dramatic Works,” *State University of New York at Buffalo ProQuest Dissertations Publishing,* 2020.